22

 Location

-The "resorts" of Thymiana include Aghia Ermioni and Megas Limnionas, the second one renowned for its fine, sandy beach.
-Over the last few years, the area became known as a result of its expansive development of tourism with the establishment of rooms for rent, small hotels, taverns, cafeterias and bars.
-The village of Thymiana has a primary school, sports associations, a yacht club, a cultural club as well as the large church dedicated to Agios Efstratios also built with the well-known Thymiana stone in 1890 and one of the largest churches on the island of Chios.
+The "resorts" of Thymiana include Agia Ermioni and Megas Limnionas, the second one renowned for its fine, sandy beach.
+Over the last few years, the area became known as a result of its expansive development of tourism, with the establishment of rooms for rent, small hotels, taverns, cafeterias and bars.
+The village of Thymiana has a primary school, sports associations, a yacht club, a cultural club, as well as a large church dedicated to Agios Efstratios.
+This religious monument was also built with the well-known Thymiana stone in 1890 and is one of the largest churches on the island of Chios.

 The 4th of September is the national day for the area honoring the memory of Agia Ermioni.
 This day, local orchestras play traditional island tunes in the large fair that takes place by the church this day.

 Karfa, Agia Ermioni and Mega Limniona are three areas that belong to the Community of Thymiana.
-The visitor can find in those areas plenty of hotels, rented rooms, inns and furnished apartments as well as restaurants, cafeterias, fish taverns and bars.
-In the village, there are also many small taverns and cafeterias where the local people and visitors can spend their free time.
+The visitor can find in those areas plenty of hotels, rented rooms, inns and furnished apartments, as well as restaurants, cafeterias, fish taverns and bars.
+In the village are also many small taverns and cafeterias where the local people and visitors can spend their time.

 The Thymiana region includes also the lonian swimming pool.
 It is a closed pool with an Olympic-size (2000 seats with a 50 meters main basin and many auxiliary basins, external sport fields, auxiliary areas, accommodation and parking areas).
-The village has also a soccer, a basketball and a volley -ball field.
+The village has also a soccer-, basketball- and a volleyball-field.

-The hills there have an amazing shade of brown and red.
-In 1967, a 400 kg fossil skull of a pre-historic mastodon - a species that lived over 15 million years ago - was unearthed in the Keramia area.
+The hills of the region have an amazing shade of brown and red.
+In 1967, a fossil skull weighing 400 kilograms was discovered in the Keramia area.
+It belonged to a pre-historic 'Mastodon' - a species, that inhabited Earth over 15 million years ago.
 The scientists in charge of the excavations believe that the remaining bones of the animal are also buried somewhere in the vicinity.

 Other interesting sights in Thymiana are:

-- The Church of Aghioi Sarantes in ruins.
+• The church of Agioi Sarantes in ruins.

-- The Monastery of Aghioi Anargyroi with the pebbled courtyard.
+• The monastery of Agioi Anargyroi with the pebbled courtyard.

-- The Ossuary of Aghios Dimitris (on the Thymiana-Karfas road).
+• The Ossuary of Agios Dimitris (on the Thymiana-Karfas road).

-- The Tower of Aghios Yianis Stenakouson (on the Thymiana-Keramio road).
+• The Tower of Agios Yianis Stenakouson (on the Thymiana-Keramio road).

-- Aghia Ermioni.
-The Mantraki harbor, the church, the Holy Spring.
+• Agia Ermioni with the Mantraki harbor, the church and the Holy Spring.

-- Karfas.
-The cosmopolitan beach with its fine sand, water sports, numerous hotels of all classes, and the fine tavernas, shops and entertainment centers.
+• Karfas: The cosmopolitan beach with its fine sand, water sports, numerous hotels of all classes, as well as fine tavernas, shops and entertainment centers.

-- The quarriew at Korakios, Aghios Dimitris Fakas, Stenaka.
+• The quarry at Korakios, Agios Dimitris Fakas, Stenaka.